rpkc/Lipi/README.md

 ### Why this project?
 * to check my skills
-* I was challeged to make this keyboard.
+* I am challeged to make this keyboard.

 ## run (for Now)
 ```console